-The Foundation For Tomorrow aims to provide educational scholarships to orphans and vulnerable children, but in so doing we cannot overlook their health and more so because of the environments they come from.
-We currently have 105 scholars of whom all are provided with medical insurance cover.
+The Foundation For Tomorrow aims to provide educational scholarships to orphan and vulnerable children, but in so doing we cannot overlook their health and more so because of the environments they come from.
+We currently have 105 scholars of whom all are provided with medical insurance coverage.
 Each year we review the packages offered by insurance agencies to make sure we chose what will best serve our scholars.

-As part of the orientation of our new scholars, we make sure they undergo medical check up to gauge their state of health.
+As part of the orientation of our new scholars, we make sure they undergo medical checkup to gauge their state of health.
 It is during this process that we are able to note down scholars who need special medical attention.
 Among the 105 scholars, 6 of them are HIV positive, they have special clinics every month where their progress is monitored and their medication is refilled or changed depending on the progress.
 The clinics also offer special seminars for children who are HIV positive for them to understand their health status, how to take care of themselves, the importance of consistently taking their medication and to motivate them to see that there is a bright future for them despite the illness.

 The Foundation For Tomorrow avails multivitamins for these scholars, we also give them extra nutritional support like buying them milk and fruits that they take in school; in addition to what is already offered by the school.
 They are closely monitored and cared for by the school matrons and nurses.

-Health and hygiene/ personal care go hand in hand, we teach the scholars to take care of themselves and maintain proper hygiene, the school matrons and nurses are also keen to assure that students take care of themselves in maintaining cleanliness of their bodies and surroundings in order to prevent out break of diseases.
+Health and hygiene/ personal care go hand in hand, we teach the scholars to take care of themselves and maintain proper hygiene, the school matrons and nurses are also keen to assure that students take care of themselves in maintaining cleanliness of their bodies and surroundings in order to prevent outbreak of diseases.